 - Take the time to learn both fishing and land-use regulations for the area you plan to visit.

-- Pack out everything you pack in; if possible, take out any litter from less-thoughtful hikers or
+- Pack out everything you pack in.
+If possible, take out any litter from less-thoughtful hikers or anglers.

-- Pack out the offal from any fish kept, or dispose of it in a manner that will not attract wildlife or
+- Pack out the viscera from any fish kept, or dispose of it in water 25 feet deep.
+Burying it at least 100 yards away from lake, trails or camps, is also acceptable.

 - Be mindful of damaging fragile vegetation, both along the shoreline and in campsites.